HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 The preload hints are used by 15.4% of mobile pages to load JavaScript, whereas only 1.0% of mobile pages use the prefetch hint.
 Overall, 15.8% and 1.1% repectively of desktop pages use these resource hints to load the JavaScript resources.

 It would also be ideal to see how many preload and prefetch hints are used per page as that affects the impact of these hints.
-For example, there are 5 resources to be loaded on the render and all five use the preload hint, the preload hint would try to prioritize all the resources and this would then work as it would have without the preload hint.
+For example, if there are 5 resources to be loaded on the render and all 5 use the preload hint, the preload hint would try to prioritize all the resources and this would then work as it would have without the preload hint used.

 {{ figure_markup(
   image="prefetch-hints-per-page.png",